Nicole strengthens into a tropical storm, expected to hit Florida as hurricane

 "We don't have time to beg and plead for persons to move," said Capt.
 Stephen Russell, emergency management authority director.

+In Seminole County, north of Orlando, Hurricane Ian caused unprecedented flooding, and officials are concerned the impending storm could bring a new round of flooding and wind damage.

+"The water on the ground has saturated the root structures of many trees.
+The winds could bring down trees and those could bring down power lines," Alan Harris, Seminole County's emergency manager, said at a Tuesday news conference.

-At 10 a.m., the storm was about 350 miles east northeast of the northwestern Bahamas and moving at 9 mph, with maximum sustained winds of 50 mph.
+At 1 p.m.
+Tuesday, the storm was about 310 miles northeast of the northwestern Bahamas and 420 miles east of West Palm Beach, Florida.
+It was moving at moving at 9 mph, with maximum sustained winds up to 60 mph.

+Tropical storm-force winds extend outward up to 380 miles from the center of the storm, the National Hurricane Center's advisory said.

 The Atlantic hurricane season runs from June 1 through Nov.
 30. The last storm to hit Florida in November was Tropical Storm Eta, which made landfall in Cedar Key, on the state's Gulf Coast, on Nov.
 12, 2020.